 While Ships Ahoy could do all of this work themselves, they’d prefer that their engineers spend that time working on the tricky, novel problems that are key to Ships Ahoy’s business instead of becoming experts in the intricacies of various SSO protocols.

 When a member wants to log into an app or service paid for by their organization, they actually have two choices for how to go about it: they can either go directly to the service provider like Jo did (SP-initiated single sign on) or they can go to the identity provider (IdP-initiated single sign on).
-This only slightly alters the auth flow for the end user, and still relies on the auth services as a critical relay component in coordinating the auth handshakes between service and identity providers.
+This only slightly alters the auth flow for the end user, and still relies on the auth provider as a critical relay component in coordinating the auth handshakes between service and identity providers.

 If we return to our Nine Lives example, we can think of the user flow as follows:

-While the diagram below skips the auth services’ involvement, their role is still functionally very similar to SP-initiated single sign on, in which they’re verifying the assertions and claims about Jo’s identity and role between the SP and the IdP.
+While the diagram below skips the auth provider’s involvement, their role is still functionally very similar to SP-initiated single sign on, in which they’re verifying the assertions and claims about Jo’s identity and role between the SP and the IdP.

-Though these sequences appear similar at first glance, IdP-initiated carries a few major implications on the backend for service providers – whether they’ve built their auth services in-house or contract with an auth provider like Stytch:
+Though these sequences appear similar at first glance, IdP-initiated carries a few major implications on the backend for service providers – whether they’ve built their auth provider in-house or contract with an auth provider like Stytch: